 As an Oregon residential landlord, the following are the basics of the security deposit laws under the landlord-tenant act that you should know about.

-Nonetheless, as an Oregon residental landlord, you should be reasonable with the amount you charge your tenants for security deposit.
-The equivalent of one or two month’s rent deposit is usually ideal.
-We don't recommend charging an increased security deposit price as it may be off putting to potential tenants.
-It should be enough to financially cushion you against costs incurred by certain potential negligent or careless actions your tenant may commit to your premises during the tenancy.
-Such as, breaking the rental agreement or causing damage exceeding ordinary wear and tear to the rental property.
+We don't recommend any landlord charges an increased security deposit price as it may be off putting to potential tenants.
+It should be enough to financially cushion the landlord against costs incurred by certain potential negligent or careless actions their Oregon tenant may commit to their premises during the tenancy.
+Such as, breaking the rental agreement or causing actual damages exceeding ordinary wear and tear to the rental property.

 The government body tasked with administering the state’s civil rights laws is the Oregon Bureau of Labor and Industries Civil Rights Division.

-• Cost of cleaning the carpet if it requires more than just a common vacuum cleaner.
+- Cleaning fees or labor costs for the carpet if it requires more than just a common vacuum cleaner.

 Speaking of normal wear and tear, what is it exactly?
 Well, normal or ordinary wear and tear refers to damage that occurs due to the normal use of the property by a tenant.
 Examples of such damage include fading wall paint, loose door handles, gently worn carpets, lightly scratched glass and stained bath fixtures.